MannLabs/directlfq/README.md

 pip install directlfq
 ```

-Installing directlfq like this avoids conflicts when integrating it in other tools, as this does not enforce strict versioning of dependancies.
-However, if new versions of dependancies are released, they are not guaranteed to be fully compatible with directlfq.
+Installing directlfq like this avoids conflicts when integrating it in other tools, as this does not enforce strict versioning of dependencies.
+However, if new versions of dependencies are released, they are not guaranteed to be fully compatible with directlfq.
 While this should only occur in rare cases where dependencies are not backwards compatible, you can always force directlfq to use dependancy versions which are known to be compatible with:

 ```bash
 pip install "directlfq[stable]"